Skip to main content Skip to footer

 Reduction in paper use in pharmacies through the complete dematerialization of the process with entities/insurers.

-Promotion of waste collection through Valormed.
+Promotion of waste collection through VALORMED.

 Analysis of risk management solutions and business continuity plans for pharmacies in situations of climate risk.